Oklahoma State Cowboys basketball

+The Oklahoma State Cowboys basketball team represents Oklahoma State University in Stillwater, Oklahoma, United States in NCAA Division I men's basketball competition.
+All women's teams at the school are known as Cowgirls.
+The Cowboys currently compete in the Big 12 Conference.

+Oklahoma State men’s basketball has a very rich history of success, having won back-to-back national championships in 1945 and 1946.
+The Cowboys also boast six Final Fours to go along with 11 Elite Eight and Sweet Sixteen appearances over a total of 29 NCAA tournaments.
+Oklahoma State has also won a combined total of 23 conference titles, with their most recent title coming in the 2005 Big 12 tournament.
+In 2020, CBS Sports ranked Oklahoma State the 25th best college basketball program of all-time, ahead of programs such as Oklahoma and Texas.

 Since 1938, the team has played its home games in Gallagher-Iba Arena.
-Prior to 1957, the school was known as Oklahoma A&M College, and the teams were nicknamed the Aggies.

-On March 21, 2016, Brad Underwood was hired as head coach at Oklahoma State, replacing the fired Travis Ford.
-Just short of one year, on March 18, 2017, Underwood left the program for Illinois.
-Assistant Mike Boynton was promoted to head coach on March 24.
+The Cowboys are currently led by Steve Lutz, in his 2nd season after he was hired as head coach on April 1, 2024.

 History

 Oklahoma State University (then Oklahoma A&M College) began varsity intercollegiate competition in men's basketball in 1908.
-The Cowboys (including the predecessor Aggies teams) rank 35th in total victories among all NCAA Division I college basketball programs, with an all-time win–loss record of 1517–1053 (.590) at the end of 2010–11 season.
+The Cowboys (including the predecessor Aggies teams) rank 40th in total victories among all NCAA Division I college basketball programs, with an all-time win–loss record of 1,748–1,249 (.583) at the end of 2023–24 season.

-The Cowboys (including the predecessor Aggies teams) have made 28 total appearances in the NCAA tournament (37–21 overall record), reaching the NCAA Final Four six times (1945, 1946, 1949, 1951, 1995, 2004) and the NCAA regional finals (Elite Eight) eleven times.
+The Cowboys (including the predecessor Aggies teams) have made 29 total appearances in the NCAA tournament (39–28 overall record), reaching the NCAA Final Four six times (1945, 1946, 1949, 1951, 1995, 2004) and the NCAA regional finals (Elite Eight) eleven times.
 Oklahoma State (then Oklahoma A&M College) won the NCAA Championship in 1945 and 1946.
-The Cowboys rank tenth (tied with three other programs) in all-time Final Four appearances and seventh (tied with seven others) in total NCAA Championships.
+The Cowboys rank eleventh (tied with six other programs) in all-time Final Four appearances and tenth (tied with five others) in total NCAA Championships.

 The early years (1907–34)

-Under nine head coaches in this period Oklahoma A&M found very little success, with only six winning seasons.
-Very little success was found early on and after a six-win 15-loss season under first-year coach John Maulbetsch things were not looking well.
+Under nine head coaches in this period, Oklahoma A&M found very little success, with only six winning seasons.
+Very little success was found early on and after a 6–15 season under first-year head coach John Maulbetsch, things were not looking well.
 However, in the next three seasons Maulbetsch turned around the program, leading the Aggies to a 41–20 record culminating with a first-place finish in their last season in the Southwest Conference.
-The move to the Missouri Valley Conference in 1925 would halt the progress under this budding coach.
-After Maulbetsch resigned from the positions of football, baseball and basketball coach the Aggies would not have another winning season until Henry Iba took the reins in 1934.
-However, despite an overall record of 7–9, the Aggies did win the Missouri Valley Conference Co-Championship in 1930-31 under Coach George E. Rody with a conference record of 5–3.
+The move to the Missouri Valley Conference in 1925 would halt the progress under this budding coach however, and after Maulbetsch resigned from the positions of football, baseball and basketball coach, the Aggies would not have another winning season until Henry Iba took the reins in 1934.
+However, despite an overall record of 7–9, the Aggies did win the Missouri Valley Conference Co-Championship in 1930–31 under Coach George E. Rody with a conference record of 5–3.

 This period in Oklahoma State basketball history was marked with mainly football coaches heading the football, baseball and basketball teams.